 Most Pennsylvania state legislators have official Facebook pages where news about bills, district news and events etc. are posted and many of them also have their own Facebook pages you can friend that are a little less formal.
 Although a visit, call or e-mail still makes the most impact, Facebook pages are being used more and more by constituents as a way to communicate with their legislators.
 Following are some helpful tips on best ways to utilize Facebook lobbying!

 - Share and post: Humane PA publishes Facebook posts that you can easily share to your own page, as well as to your own legislators page.
 It is always helpful when sharing to let your legislators know that you are a constituent.
 Sharing and liking Humane PA posts keeps them in the newsfeed and increases the likelihood that a legislator will see the post.

 - Use available articles, blogs or interesting facts that you can share.
 Editorials from newspapers in the district about pending legislation can help emphasize your point.
 Humane PA posts fact sheets on pending legislation on its web-site as well as share-worthy legislative updates on its Facebook page.

 - Represent the animal vote well.
 Don’t’ spam your legislators pages, argue with their other constituents endlessly, dominate all their topics with animal bills and DON’T write ALL IN CAPS TO MAKE YOUR POINT – the legislators don’t take it seriously and it won’t convince them to vote for your bill, in fact it may work in reverse, causing the legislator to vote against the bill.
 Remember, expressing yourself may feel good to you, but it doesn’t always help the animals.
 Look for opportunities to comment – if animal issues come up.
-Pasting photos of suffering animals is not helpful.
+Pasting photos of suffering animals to their pages is not helpful.